trnabab/Movie-TV-Show-Recommender/README.md

-# MovieTVShowRecommender
+# Movie & TV Show Recommender

 ## Overview
 This repository contains a movie and TV show recommendation system built using a dataset of Netflix titles from Kaggle.
-The project includes data preprocessing, exploratory data analysis (EDA), and a content-based recommendation algorithm to provide personalized suggestions.
+The project includes data preprocessing, exploratory data analysis (EDA), and a content-based recommendation algorithm to provide personalized suggestions to users.
+The recommendations include links to Netflix search results and poster images.

 ## Dataset
 The dataset `netflix_titles.csv` includes details about Netflix movies and TV shows, such as title, director, cast, country, date added, release year, rating, and duration.